TodePond/TodePondDotCom/sky/pastadise/readme.md

 In the robust-first alternative view, all actors, such as you and me, have a huge amount of power over our surroundings.
 We can create and delete anything that we want!
 No one is in charge!

-But also ... because *everyone* has power, there's nothing stopping someone else from immediately deleting something I create (or immediately recreating something I delete0.
+But also ... because *everyone* has power, there's nothing stopping someone else from immediately deleting something I create (or immediately recreating something I delete).

 And importantly, we only have power over our *immediate surroundings*.
 We can't take action at distance: We can't affect the other side of the world, or anything outside our arms' reach.